richjava/events-tailwind-UzroInFD_-gnarly-shake/config/frontend/README.md

 That's it!
 Your site is deployed and you can easily make changes to it through Git.

 The frontend project includes [Next.JS Incremental Static Regeneration](https://nextjs.org/docs/basic-features/data-fetching/incremental-static-regeneration), so changes to the content in the CMS will automatically be picked up by the frontend.

-This site was built from the [Events Tailwind](https://github.com/builtjs/builtjs-theme-events-tailwind) Built.JS theme.